vighneshiyer/vighneshiyer.com/content/research/comp-arch/hardware_design_languages.md

 - bundles should be regular case classes that use derivation - they should also be type generic with some bound (similar to hardcaml Bits vs Signal)
 - 'reflection' on bundle types should be done using macros
 - after the basic RTL stuff is done, the next thing is to work on a basic control flow language that we can compile with Calyx or similar (or do it ourselves), but have that directly expressible in the IR and simulatable both at runtime and deferred into another simulator
-- what should a circuit be? critically we want to enable people to extend modules and add functionality by reusing the variables in the original module - we want to basically bake in chisel aspects as a first-class feature to the language
+- what should a circuit be?
+Critically we want to enable people to extend modules and add functionality by reusing the variables in the original module - we want to basically bake in chisel aspects as a first-class feature to the language
     - adding print statements according to specific variables that are declared
     - this requires separating the declaration of state from the definition of the circuit itself from the declaration of the interface
 - interfaces can be based on bundles, but can also have ad-hoc fields - directionality should be encoded in the type! this way we can have very concrete semantics for connecting interfaces to each other